johrmohr/PetrRun/README.md

 ✨ Contributions
 This project was created for fun by UCI students.
 Feel free to fork and contribute, or just play around with it!

-📸 Screenshots
-(Add a few GIFs or screenshots here if you can!)

 🤝 Credits
 UCI & GitHub Summer Hackathon Team